About Us

 ICSP Members

-In total, there are 30 unique members of the ICSP, including the Chief Statistician of the United States who serves as the Chair.
+In total, there are 30 unique members of the ICSP, including the U.S. Chief Statistician who serves as the Chair.
 Pursuant to the PRA and Evidence Act, the ICSP is comprised of the 24 designated Statistical Officials, as well as all heads of the OMB recognized statistical agencies and units.

 Vipin Arora*